top of page

 United States

-Soul was characterized by melismatic singing with broken voices, call-and-response patterns derived from gospel and powerful brass accompaniment.
-It served as a powerful expression of Black identity, the Civil Rights movement and feminist empowerment.
+Soul was characterized by melismatic singing with broken voices, call-and-response patterns and brass instruments.
+It expressed Black identity, the Civil Rights movement and feminine empowerment.
 Later, it evolved into a more pop-oriented version through the Motown record label.

 E.g. Aretha Franklin, Sam & Dave, Otis Redding; Motown: The Supremes, The Jackson 5.

-Folk & protest song was characterized by acoustic instrumentation, simple melodies and a focus on oral tradition.
-It searched for "authentic" American roots to denounce social injustices and political scandals.
+Folk & protest song was characterized by acoustic instruments, social criticism and oral tradition.
+It searched for authentic American roots.

 E.g. Bob Dylan, Joan Baez.

-Folk rock was characterized by electric instrumentation and poetic lyrics expressing hippie aspirations of happiness and new hope.
-It was born at the 1965 Newport Folk Festival when Bob Dylan "went electric", switching from an acoustic to an electric guitar.
+Folk rock was characterized by electric instruments and poetic lyrics expressing hippie aspirations of happiness and new hope.
+It emerged at the 1965 Newport Folk Festival when Bob Dylan "went electric", switching from an acoustic to an electric guitar.
 Folk purists were shocked because they thought rock was "too commercial".

 E.g. Bob Dylan, The Mamas and The Papas, The Byrds.

-Underground was characterized by a raw sound with distorted guitars, hypnotic repetitions and recited lyrics.
+Underground was characterized by distorted guitars, hypnotic repetitions and recited lyrics.
 It was deeply influenced by the heroin subculture.

 E.g. The Velvet Underground.